Vantxlab/livekit-ai-switchboard/README.md

 ---

+## Why?

+Voice agents shouldn't have to choose between *fast* and *smart*.
+Most turns are simple — greetings, confirmations, short follow-ups — and a lightweight model handles them in a fraction of the time.
+But the moment a conversation gets complex, frustrated, or hits a sensitive topic, you need the big model. **ai-switchboard** gives you both: sub-second latency on the easy turns, full intelligence when it matters.

+---

 Route conversations between **N named models** based on topics, heuristic signals, and custom rules.
 Simple turns stay on the fast model for low latency; complex, friction-heavy, or topic-sensitive turns escalate to higher-tier models automatically.

 The `Switchboard` is a drop-in [`llm.LLM`](https://docs.livekit.io/agents/) replacement — no extra wiring needed.